Semiparametric Bayesian Estimation of Dynamic Discrete Choice Models: Approximation Results and Asymptotics

 \end{theorem}

 The theorem shows that the posterior concentrates on the set of parameters and distributions of shocks $(\theta,F)$ such that their implied CCPs $P(\theta,F)$ are arbitrarily close to the data generating CCPs $P(\theta_0,F_0)$.
 To prove this result we use \cite{Schwartz:65} posterior consistency theorem: if the prior puts positive mass on any Kullback-Leibler neighborhood of the data generating distribution then the posterior puts probability converging to 1 on any weak neighborhood of the data generating distribution.
 Since $X$ is finite, the convergence in weak topology and Kullback-Leibler divergence for distributions on $\{d_{it},x_{it}, t=1,\ldots,T\}$ are equivalent to convergence for vectors $\{p(d|x), \, x \in X,\, d=0,\dots,J\}$ in a euclidean metric when $G^d$ and the distribution of the initial $x_{i1}$ are fixed and satisfy our theorem condition (iii).
 Thus, to obtain the conclusion of the theorem we only need to establish that the prior puts positive probability on any euclidean neighborhood of $P(\theta_0,F_0)$.
-First, note that when $u(x,d; \theta)$ is continuous in $\theta$, $P(\theta,F)$ is also continuous in $\theta$ in our settings, see, for example \cite{Norets_ddcm_diff_cont:09}; and, thus, Lipschitz continuity of $P(\theta,F)$ in $F$ from Lemma \ref{lm:LipschitzCont_Q_p} delivers continuity of $P(\theta,F)$ in $(\theta,F)$.
+First, note that when $u(x,d; \theta)$ is continuous in $\theta$, $P(\theta,F)$ is also continuous in $\theta$ in our settings, see, for example, \cite{Norets_ddcm_diff_cont:09}; and, thus, Lipschitz continuity of $P(\theta,F)$ in $F$ from Lemma \ref{lm:LipschitzCont_Q_p} delivers continuity of $P(\theta,F)$ in $(\theta,F)$.
 The finite mixture approximation result in Lemma \ref{lm:approx_by_mgumbles}, the continuity of $P(\theta,F)$ in $(\theta,F)$, the continuity of finite mixtures in parameters in Lemma \ref{lm:Fcont_params}, and the theorem conditions (vi) and (vii) on the priors, imply a positive prior probability for any neighborhood of $P(\theta_0,F_0)$, and thus, the theorem conclusion.

-The finiteness of the observed state space is important for our posterior consistency argument even though our approximation and continuity results in lemmas above do not require it.
-The finiteness assumption is not limiting in practice as in most applications even continuous observed states are discretized.
-The assumption of known $G^d$ can be easily relaxed at the expense of a more involved notation.
+Possible extensions of the theorem (and the lemmas above) to continuous $X$ and unknown $G^d$ are discussed in Section \ref{sec:extensions}.